Epurnethe History, Family Crest & Coats of Arms

 Epurnethe is a name whose ancestors lived among the Picts, a tribe in ancient Scotland.
 The Epurnethe family lived at the place named Abernethy in southeastern Perthshire.
 The place name is of Pictish origin, meaning "mouth of the river Nethy."

 The surname Epurnethe was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland at Abernethy, a parish that " derives its name from Aber, signifying in Gaelic, in conjunction with Nethy, the 'termination of Nethy' which is descriptive of the situation of the church, near the entrance of that river into the Spey."
 The Abernethy family appear in ancient records as lay abbots of the Culdee Monastery of Abernethy in Strathearn in the 12th century.

-Important Dates for the Epurnethe family
+Early History of the Epurnethe family

 This web page shows only a small excerpt of our Epurnethe research.
 Another 212 words (15 lines of text) covering the years 1162, 1189, 1196, 1296, 1399, 1465, 1560, 1680, 1740 and 1680 are included under the topic Early Epurnethe History in all our PDF Extended History products and printed products wherever possible.

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Epurnethe has been spelled Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Epurnethe family (pre 1700)